Miku on Bengaluru FC return - 'The doors are always open' | Goal.com

 Former Bengaluru FC striker Nicolas Fedor, popularly known as Miku, has refused to rule out the possibility of a return to the Indian Super League (ISL) club.

-During an online Instagram live chat, the Venezuelan forward was asked if there is a possibility of the player returning to India.
+During an online Instagram live chat with the Bengaluru FC supporters' group West Block Blues, the Venezuelan forward was asked if there is a possibility of the player returning to India.
 He replied, “The doors are open (for a return to Bengaluru FC).
 I finished here in Cyprus.
 We have the chance to play UEFA Champions League (UCL) and this is a great challenge for me.
-But now the Champions of ISL can play in the AFC Champions League (ACL).
+But now the champions of ISL (league stage winners) can play in the AFC Champions League (ACL).
 This is also a big challenge for me.
 You never know what will happen.

 “It’s nice to be in one place when the fans love you.
 But this is not my decision.
 At the moment I have nothing.
 We are looking for what is best for me.
 But the doors are always open.”